evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-5.md

 the designs of which become more complex as one moves inwards, towards the centerpiece: a bloody, stone altar.

-Directly behind the altar is a solitary pillar of rough-hewn aplite.[^geo]
+Directly behind the altar is a solitary pillar of rough-hewn aplite.[^rock]

 While they have learned a few things, they can't learn more until the ritual occurs.